 Sam: Oh wow.
 But what did you guys think was going to happen if you actually had found the Beatles?

 Peggy: Well, I don’t know.
-Maybe stand there with our mouths out.
+Maybe stand there with our mouths open.

 Sam: So, if it’s okay, I would like to ask some questions about your dance partner, Frank Vanderpuil.
 You two are absolutely adorable to watch together in these old “Bandstand” clips, and you two just dance so well together.
 You two are my absolute favorites.

 Peggy: Frank lived in South Pasadena, which meant that he went to a different school than I did, so we met at the show.
 I think we probably just sort of were looking for a dance partner on the dance floor and he saw me.
 He approached me, I think.
 When you look around and you see someone who’s sort of your same height, you should pick them.
 He liked that I could dance fairly well.
 I could move around to the music and learn to follow him.
 I think we had a similar dancing style and it seemed very natural to dance together.
 It worked, and we had a lot of fun.
 After the summer of ’67 he asked me to go steady.